-Which isobath (or sea level) should indicate the shores of twelve thousand years ago?
-E. Bard, Hamelin, and Fairbanks [33] estimated that before MWP 1b the oceans' level was about sixty metres below today's.
-Lambeck et al. [53], through a geological model developed for Italy, later concluded that the same level was also valid for the Mediterranean Sea.10 Still, Lambeck, like Ferranti et al. [55], considered likely a marked subsidence of the southern border of Sicily, a factor that would add about a dozen metres to the eustatic value of the seabed near the southern coast of Sicily (leading the value of the isobath to choose there to around -70 metres).
+Apart from Pantelleria itself, where might we find traces of such ancient occupation in the Strait of Sicily, or, in other words, which isobath (or sea level) should indicate the shores of twelve thousand years ago?
+E. Bard, Hamelin, and Fairbanks [37] estimated that before MWP 1b the oceans' level was about sixty metres below today's.
+Lambeck et al. [82], through a geological model developed for Italy, later concluded that the same level was also valid for the Mediterranean Sea.
+Still, Lambeck, like Ferranti et al. [84], considered likely a marked subsidence of the southern border of Sicily, a factor that would add about a dozen metres to the eustatic value of the seabed near the southern coast of Sicily (leading the value of the isobath to choose there to around -70 metres).